Hitesh-Aggarwal/Hitesh-Aggarwal/README.md

 <br />
 <br />

-#### Greetins!!
+#### Greetings!!
 My name is Hitesh Aggarwal, and I am a freshman studing Computer Engineering at [Thapar Institute of Engineering and Technology, Patiala](https://www.thapar.edu/).
-I may be new to the world of coding, but I am looking forward to learn and collaborate with everyone!
+I am new to coding, but I am looking forward to learn it and contribute to the world!

 <br />
 <br />